powsybl/powsybl.github.io/pages/documentation/grid/formats/cim-cgmes.md

 If the `EquivalentBranch` is completely inside the boundary area, if the boundaries are not imported, it is ignored.
 Otherwise, it is mapped to a PowSyBl [`Line`](../model/index.md#line).

-If the `EquivalentBranch` has one side inside the boundary area and one side outside the boundary area, the importer checks if another linking device is linked to the same CGMES [`TopologicalNode`](#TopologicalNode) in the boundary area.
+If the `EquivalentBranch` has one side inside the boundary area and one side outside the boundary area, the importer checks if another branch is connected to the same CGMES [`TopologicalNode`](#TopologicalNode) in the boundary area.
-- If there is no other linking device linked to this `TopologicalNode`, it is mapped to a PowSyBl [`DanglingLine`](../model/index.md#dangling-line).
+- If there is no other branch connected to this `TopologicalNode`, it will be mapped to a PowSyBl [`DanglingLine`](../model/index.md#dangling-line).
-- If there are one or more other linking devices linked to this `TopologicalNode` and they all are in the same `SubGeographicalRegion`, they are all mapped to PowSyBl [`DanglingLines`](../model/index.md#dangling-line).
+- If there are one or more other branches connected to this `TopologicalNode` and they all are in the same `SubGeographicalRegion`, they will all be mapped to PowSyBl [`DanglingLines`](../model/index.md#dangling-line).
-- If there is exactly one other linking device linked to this `TopologicalNode` in another `SubGeographicalRegion`, they are both mapped to PowSyBl [`HalfLines`](../model/index.md#half-line), part of the same PowSyBl [`TieLine`](../model/index.md#tie-line).
+- If there is exactly one other branch connected to this `TopologicalNode` in another `SubGeographicalRegion`, they will both be mapped to PowSyBl [`HalfLines`](../model/index.md#half-line), which are part of the same PowSyBl [`TieLine`](../model/index.md#tie-line).
-- If there are two or more other linking devices linked to this `TopologicalNode` in different `SubGeographicalRegions`:
+- If there are two or more other branches connected to this `TopologicalNode` in different `SubGeographicalRegions`:
-  - If there are only two linking devices with their boundary terminal connected **and** in different `SubGeographicalRegion`, they are both mapped to PowSybl [`HalfLines`](../model/index.md#half-line), part of the same PowSyBl [`TieLine`](../model/index.md#tie-line) and all other `EquivalentBranches` are mapped to PowSyBl [`DanglingLines`](../model/index.md#dangling-line).
+  - If there are only two branches connected with their boundary terminal connected **and** in different `SubGeographicalRegion`, they will both be mapped to PowSyBl [`HalfLines`](../model/index.md#half-line), which are part of the same PowSyBl [`TieLine`](../model/index.md#tie-line) and all other `EquivalentBranches` will be mapped to PowSyBl [`DanglingLines`](../model/index.md#dangling-line).
-  - Otherwise, they are all mapped to PowSyBl [`DanglingLines`](../model/index.md#dangling-line).
+  - Otherwise, they will all be mapped to PowSyBl [`DanglingLines`](../model/index.md#dangling-line).

 If the `EquivalentBranch` is mapped to a PowSyBl [`Line`](../model/index.md#line):
 - `R` is copied from CGMES `r`